open main page here with limited thumbnails

 Called "snakewood" because of the fairly obvious snake-skin look of the figured portions.
 In England it's called "letterwood" because the figure was interpreted as looking somewhat like hieroglyphics.

 a bunch of really small/thin pieces that came in a mixed lot; the bottom ones are about 1/16th thick and the top ones are massively flawed behind the top surface.
-None are useable for anything but at least now I have a first-hand pic of this wood --- color is very accurate and as you can see, it has none of the red or orange that most pics show, although I cannot say with authority that snakewood never has any of those colors.
+None are usable for anything but at least now I have a first-hand pic of this wood --- color is very accurate and as you can see, it has none of the red or orange that most pics show, although I cannot say with authority that snakewood never has any of those colors.

 a closer pic of a couple of the pieces from the group above --- these two have been sanded a little more but are still pretty rough.